ElijahWyman/crab-of-fortune/README.md

 ## How to Play
 1. Launch the game
 2. Click the "Tell My Fortune!" button (or tap on touchscreen)
-3. The wise crab will reveal your fortune in a message bubble
+3. The wise crab will reveal your spiritual fortune in a message bubble
+4. Click "🎤 Hear Your Fortune" to hear your fortune spoken aloud! 🎤
-4. Click again for a new fortune!
+5. Click again for a new fortune!
-5. Press ESC to exit the game
+6. Press ESC to exit the game

 ## Controls
 - Click/tap the button to get a fortune